fyookball/ChainBet/README.md

 Alice and Bob begin by each creating secret values, and then creating a hash of those values which serve as cryptographic commitments.

-The scheme is based on a multisignature address and the idea that Bob has the responsibility to claim his winnings after learning Alice’s secret.
+The scheme is based on a multisignature address and the idea is that Bob has the responsibility to claim his winnings after learning Alice’s secret.
 If he does not, Alice would be able to claim a win by default based on a time lock.
 The default win would be necessary since Bob would be motivated to do nothing (keep his secret a secret) once he discovers he has lost the bet.

 But there is a flaw: What compels Alice to reveal the secret, knowing she would be guaranteed to win by “time out” if she doesn’t?
 Note that Alice’s secret can’t be part of the multisignature script because Bob would then know it before he has committed funds.
 And there is no apparent way to allow Bob to cancel the script if Alice doesn’t share her secret since he could always claim it wasn’t shared if he sees a loss.